Limpanfx/Gif-To-Ascii/README.md

-Made by Limpan or Limpan002s on discord.
+Made by https://guns.lol/Limpan or Limpan002s on discord.

-How to use:
+# How to use:
-1. Download and unzip the folder.
+**1. Download and unzip the folder.**
-2. Download a gif in gif format and save it to the folder.
+**2. Download a gif in gif format and save it to the folder.**
-3. Open Gif.py and replace Hands.gif with your gif.
+**3. Open Gif.py and replace Hands.gif with your gif.**
-4. Ctrl + S to save.
+**4. Ctrl + S to save.**
-5. Run Runner.bat
+**5. Run Runner.bat.**

-Extra information:
+# Extra information:
-Hands.gif is an example gif, feel free to delete it.
-Credits to: https://wifflegif.com/gifs/630787-black-and-white-hands-gif
+*Hands.gif is an example gif, feel free to delete it.
+Credits to: https://wifflegif.com/gifs/630787-black-and-white-hands-gif*